The Kel Tec RDB is an interesting rifle and is one of the most interesting guns in Kel-Tec’s lineup of guns.

 I don’t have any problems with inserting the magazine but the magazine well is not a very wide magazine well, so you would have to practice if you want really quick magazine changes because this gun isn’t going to be very forgiving if you miss.

-You’re definitely going to have to get it into the magazine well to get it to seat.
+You’re going to have to get it into the magazine well to get it to seat.
 With that being said, I didn’t do a whole lot of fast magazine changes or training with this gun, but it does accept the magazine relatively easily.

 The bolt release/bolt hold open is located at the very rear of the gun.